ChibuikeNwankwo/ds_salary-pred/ReadMe.md

 # Data Science Salary Prediction

 ## Description
 This project analyzes and predicts data science salaries using machine learning techniques.
 The main notebook, `project.ipynb`, explores salary data, performs data cleaning, feature engineering, hypertuning parameters, and builds predictive models to estimate salaries based on various factors such as job title, experience, location, and company size.
+The dataset is included in the repo

 ## Features
 - Exploratory Data Analysis (EDA) of salary datasets
 - Data preprocessing and visualization
 - Model training and evaluation (e.g., Linear Regression, Random Forest)

+## 📊 Model Performance

+After training several models, the best performing result came from using a Stacking ensemble method:
+- R² Score: 0.4611
+- RMSE: ~$45,000
+Note: Salaries are inherently noisy and the dataset is under 4,000 rows, which may limit model performance.

 ## Getting Started
 1. Clone the repository.